Cauliflower: Production

-In 2023, world production of cauliflower (combined for production reports with broccoli) was 26.5 million tonnes, led by China and India which had 72% of the total (table).
-Secondary producers were the United States, Spain, and Mexico.
+In 2024, world production of cauliflower (combined for production reports with broccoli) was 27 million tonnes, led by China and India which together had 73% of the total (table).
+Secondary producers were the United States, Mexico, and Spain.

 Culinary

 Cauliflower heads can be roasted, grilled, boiled, fried, steamed, pickled, or eaten raw.
 When cooking, the outer leaves and thick stalks are typically removed, leaving only the florets (the edible "curd" or "head").
 The leaves are also edible but are often discarded.

 Cauliflower can be used as a low-calorie, gluten-free alternative to rice and flour.
 Between 2012 and 2016, cauliflower production in the United States increased by 63%, and cauliflower-based product sales increased by 71% between 2017 and 2018.
 Cauliflower rice is made by pulsing cauliflower florets and cooking the result in oil.
 Cauliflower pizza crust is made from cauliflower flour.
 Mashed cauliflower is a low-carbohydrate alternative to mashed potatoes.